kohkimakimoto/essh/README.md

     User kohkimakimoto
 ```

+ZSSH uses the generated config by default.
+And automatically removes the temporary file when `zssh` process finishes.
-You can connect a server using below command.
+So You can connect a server using below simple command.

 ```
 $ zssh web01.localhost
 ```

-If you set a first character of keys as lower case like `description`, it is not SSH config.
+If you set a first character of keys as lower case like `description` in the config file, it is not SSH config.
 It is used for specific functionality.
 Read the next section **Zsh Completion**.

 ### Zsh Completion